 Racial & Ethnic Identity

-- Center for Inclusion and Social Change: They help support the retention of students from multiple identities by empowering student growth and development, they cultivate a sense of belonging by nurturing innovative spaces that educate and celebrate diverse communities. and help foster campuswide collaborations that provide high-impact transformative experiences to enhance cultural competencies.
+- Center for Cultural Connections and Community: They help support the retention of students from multiple identities by empowering student growth and development, they cultivate a sense of belonging by nurturing innovative spaces that educate and celebrate diverse communities. and help foster campuswide collaborations that provide high-impact transformative experiences to enhance cultural competencies.

-- Diversity Abroad: a website dedicated to helping students of color go abroad; includes advice, scholarship information, student testimonials, and more.
+- DA Global Access Network: a website dedicated to helping students of color go abroad; includes advice, scholarship information, student testimonials, and more.
 See also their Destination Guides!

-- Education abroad's access and inclusion coordinator can answer any questions that you may have.
+- Education Abroad's Global Engagement Coordinator can help answer questions that you may have.

 - Cultural Adjustment & Resilient Traveling